yakouyang/VAD/README.md

 # VAD
-voice active detection (python ver/simple and easy-to-use)
+voice activity detection (python ver/simple and easy-to-use)

 ##Before use
 You must have MyEnframe.py and vad.py and your files in the same direction